Elsayed91/xbox_de_project/readme.md

-## About The Project

-This project aims to collect and analyze Xbox-specific data from various sources.
-This data include console and game sales, game ratings, user reviews, sentiment analysis for Xbox-related tweets, and more.
-The data collection process involves Python-based scraping scripts, while the pipeline is orchestrated by Airflow, running efficiently and at scale on Kubernetes (GKE) for data processing.

 ## Architecture

+The project aims to collect and analyze Xbox-specific data from various sources, including console and game sales, game ratings, user reviews, sentiment analysis for Xbox-related tweets, and more.
+It involves Python-based scraping scripts and is orchestrated by Airflow, running efficiently and at scale on Kubernetes (GKE) for data processing.
+The architecture is designed to periodically gather, process, and analyze Xbox data,

 <div align="center">
   <a>